 - The town center isn’t all that attractive, so consider finding accommodations out in the countryside.

-- The roads may be in better shape now, but when we were exploring bicycling was a bit rough farther from town.
+- The roads may be in better shape now, but when we visited it was a bit tough to bicycle farther from town.
 I ended up hiding my bike in some brush and hopping on the back of a friend’s moto.
 (Though, to be fair, I was nursing a newly broken toe at the time.)
 Consider a motorbike if you’re planning to go farther afield, or consult folks in town about the condition of the roads you’re looking to take to decide which is your best option.

 - Make sure to pack water, and it’s also a good idea to have some snacks on hand.

 yourrenting a tube, moto, or bicycle, make sure you understand what time it is due back and budget your hours accordingly to avoid late fees.

 Have you been to Laos?
 How was your experience there?

 Have you been to any place that has changed considerably since you left?

 What do you consider to be the highs and lows of “backpacker culture”?

 Like the post?
 Pin to save or share!